sgrieve/mcd-python3/README.md

+### Python 3 Fork

+This is a minimal fork of MCD-PYTHON to port it to Python 3, and get it running on the QMUL Apocrita HPC system.
+This has been tested using Python 3.6.3 - newer versions of python seem to cause issues that may or may not be resolved in the future.

+**THIS VERSION REQUIRES A SYMLINK TO BE CREATED IN THE ROOT OF THIS REPO POINTING TO THE MCD DATA**

+The original readme is reproduced below:

 **MCD-PYTHON: python-based interface to the Mars Climate Database**

 Open source code and contact information [available on github](https://github.com/aymeric-spiga) [no registration needed]

 * To get sources through git
 ~~~
 git clone https://github.com/aymeric-spiga/mcd-python
 ~~~

 * To get sources through SVN
 ~~~
 svn co https://github.com/aymeric-spiga/mcd-python/trunk mcd-python
 ~~~

 * To get a static ZIP file of the current version of the code, [click here](https://github.com/aymeric-spiga/mcd-python/archive/master.zip)

 ----

 **How to install?**

 It is assumed you were able to compile successfully the `mcd` sources with `gfortran`.

 The `netCDF` library should be installed on your system.
 Moreover, from our experience, it seems that it must have been build using the `-fPIC` (for `gfortran`; the name of the option changes with compilers) option which generates position independent code suitable for use in a shared library.
 An example script is given in the `netcdf` folder.